 Back to top

 The City of Ottawa is building a world-class Light Rail Transit (LRT) system called the Confederation Line, to respond traffic congestion throughout the city and to encourage car commuters to switch to transit.
 The LRT is a state-of-the-art system and Ottawa’s largest transportation infrastructure project since the building of the Rideau Canal in 1826.
 The Confederation Line will be a significant part of OC Transpo’s integrated transit network by connecting the existing Bus Rapid Transitway (BRT) with a 2.5km downtown tunnel that will move Ottawa faster and in more comfort than ever before.
 The LRT Rideau station is located under Rideau Street and integration with the Rideau Centre.
 It will be the most important transfer station, providing transfers between the Confederation Line and the city’s urban bus routes to the east and south.
-The construction schedule will see the downtown portion of the project substantially complete by 2017 in time for the 150th anniversary of Canada’s Confederation.
 At a cost of just over two billion dollars, it is the largest infrastructure project awarded in the history of the city and has resulted in significant reinvestment and property redevelopment in Downtown Rideau.

 Back to top